 You can also remove the casing from the chorizo and break it up into small rough pices with your hands, fork, or knife.

 When the potatoes are soft and slide off the fork or break apart easily, drain the potatoes and add back to the pot for smashing.
-Add 1 cup of milk and smash with a potato masher.
+Add the butter and 1 cup of milk and smash with a potato masher.
 Add garlic powder, onion powder, ground black pepper, manchego cheese, and parmesan and stir to combine.
-Taste for seasoning and add a tsp of salt or more if needed.
-Finally stir in a tbsp of chopped parsley.
+Taste for seasoning and add a teaspoon of salt or more if needed.
+Finally stir in a tablespoon of chopped parsley.

 Add the scallions, garlic, beef, and broken up chorizo.
 Mix everything and cook the beef until it is all browned or cooked through (no longer pink).

-While the beef is cooking, make the cornstarch slurry by mixing 2 tbsp of cornstarch with 1/4 cup cold water.
+While the beef is cooking, make the cornstarch slurry by mixing 2 tablespoon of cornstarch with ¼ cup cold water.

 Add the salt, pepper, thyme, tomato paste, and Worcestershire Sauce.
 Mix to combine.

 Add the chicken broth and the cornstarch slurry.
 Stir until it starts to thicken, then cover and simmer on low for 8-10 minutes.